petermr/pygetpapers/README.md

 # 2. History

 `getpapers` is a tool written by Rik Smith-Unna funded by ContentMine at https://github.com/ContentMine/getpapers.
-The OpenVirus community has a need for a Python version and Ayush Garg has written an implementation from scratch, with some enhancements.
+The OpenVirus community requires a Python version and Ayush Garg has written an implementation from scratch, with some enhancements.

 # 3. Formats supported by pygetpapers

 pygetpapers gives fulltexts in xml and pdf format.
-The metadata for papers can be saved in many formats including json, csv, html.
-Queries can be saved in form of a ini configuration file.
+The metadata for papers can be saved in many formats including JSON, CSV, HTML.
+Queries can be saved in form of an ini configuration file.
 The additional files for papers can also be downloaded.
-References and citations for papers are given in xml format.
+References and citations for papers are given in XML format.
 Log files can be saved in txt format.

-# 4. Archietecture
+# 4. Architecture

 <p align="center">
 <img src="https://raw.githubusercontent.com/petermr/pygetpapers/main/archietecture.png" >
 </p>

+# 5. About the author and community

+`pygetpapers` has been developed by Ayush Garg under the dear guidance of the OpenVirus community and Peter Murray Rust.
+Ayush is currently a high school student who believes that the world can only truly progress when knowledge is open and accessible by all.

+Testers from OpenVirus have given a lot of useful feedback to Ayush without which this project would not have been possible.

+The community has taken time to ensure that everyone can contribute to this project.
+So, YOU, the developer, reader and researcher can also contribute by testing, developing, and sharing.

-# 5. Installation
+# 6. Installation

 Ensure that `pip` is installed along with python.
 Download python from: https://www.python.org/downloads/ and select the option Add Python to Path while installing.